-It’s imperative that you become the foremost expert on your particular field if you want to reach your potential as a true leader.
+It’s imperative that you become a (the foremost?) expert in your particular field if you really wanna reach your potential as a true leader.

-You may be in Operations or Customer Service or Risk Management or whatever, but your working knowledge of all different facets of the business is essential to make smart & well-informed business decisions.
+You may be in Operations or Customer Service or Sales Risk Management or whatever, but your working knowledge of all different facets of the business is essential to making smart & well-informed business decisions.

 Lemme give you a couple of examples of how this can & will come into play…